pi-base/data/spaces/S000010/README.md

     name: Sierpinski space on Wikipedia
 ---
 Let $X = \{0,1\}$ with open sets $\{\emptyset, \{0\}, X \}$.
-This space may be characterized with the particular point (0) topology on a two-point set, or the excluded point (1) topology on a two-point set.
+This space may be characterized as the particular point ($0$) topology on a two-point set, or the excluded point ($1$) topology on a two-point set.

 Defined as counterexample #11 ("Sierpinski Space") in {{doi:10.1007/978-1-4612-6290-9}}.